How to find a cheap hotel booking

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.

 Price is important, but so are things like location, facilities and reviews.
-So first of all you just want to narrow your search down to a handful of options you like the look of.
+So first of all, narrow your search down to a handful of options you like the look of.
 Tripadvisor is always a good option, despite some questionable reviews.

-Once you’ve found your hotel at a price you like, you can use comparison sites like Trivago, Skyscanner, Tripadvisor and Kayak to see if anyone can beat it.
+Once you’ve found a hotel at a price you like, you can use comparison sites like Trivago, Skyscanner, Tripadvisor and Kayak to see if anyone can beat the price.

 Check for member savings